Geography of Australian rules football: World rankings

 Although the AFL is regarded as the world governing body, it does not publish statistics for matches that it does not specifically sanction.
 By 2009, the only attempt to consolidate all world rankings was created by the World Footy News website, which for 2008 listed 22 countries, from Australia (1st) through to India (22nd).
 Detailed criteria were given as to whether a country qualified for consideration, though ultimately the rankings were listed as unofficial, and are only noteworthy because of the lack of any other system.
 The unofficial 2008 Australian Football World Rankings.

 International rules Australia vs Ireland

-A series of hybrid International rules matches between the Australian Football League's best professional players and a representative Gaelic football team from Ireland's Gaelic Athletic Association amateur players is staged annually.
+A series of hybrid International rules matches between the Australian Football League's best professional players and a representative Gaelic football team from Ireland's Gaelic Athletic Association amateur players known as the International Rules Series were staged annually between 1998 and 2017.
 The rules are a compromise between the two codes, using a round ball and a rectangular field.
 The fierce tackling of the Australian code is allowed, although this has caused controversy with the Irish players.
-The series have remained evenly matched with the Irish using speed and athleticism, and the Australians strength and power — both inherent skills in their respective codes.
+The series have remained evenly matched with each side winning 10 of their encounters.
+The Irish team is known for its speed and skill and the Australians for their strength and power — both inherent skills in their respective codes.